OldSociety/OldSociety/README.md

 - 👋 Hi, I’m @OldSociety
 - 👀 I’m interested in software development for cutting edge companies as well as video game design and projects geared towards rpgs.
-- 🌱 I’m currently learning software engineering through the Immersion Program on Thinkful.
+- 🌱 I studied software engineering through the Immersion Program on Thinkful.
 - 💞️ I’m looking to collaborate on anything and everything to get the experience to become a better designer.
 - 📫 How to reach me: austinl4nce@gmail.com